ThirdAILabs/Universe/README.md

 1. The building target `thirdai` will compile the `thirdai.so` library in the build directory.
 This is automatically run on a full build, so you can run `bin/build.sh` as normal.
 2. To compile and install bindings, run `pip3 install .` from the root of the Universe directory.
-This will allow them to be imported anywhere on your machine,
+This will allow them to be imported anywhere on your machine.

 ## Using cmake
 To understand how to setup a executable, library, or test using cmake please see the examples in the `examples` directory.
 For more context here are a few things to know: